Many Faces of Mental Health

 We Can Achieve More Together

-By training staff, strengthening local clinics, and supporting the national roll-out of services, WHO’s flagship mental health program has helped people recover their health at critical moments in their lives.WHO estimates these results were achieved at a cost of US$ 0.40 for each person supported.
-[Read more: WHO Special Initiative for Mental Health]
+By training staff, strengthening local clinics, and supporting the national scale-up of services, WHO’s flagship mental health program has helped people recover their health at critical moments in their lives.WHO estimates these results were achieved at a cost of US$ 0.40 for each person supported.

 Despite progress, mental health remains underfunded, with countries spending just 2.1% of health budgets on mental health care.
 One in 8 people globally live with a mental health condition, yet most do not have access to affordable, quality care.